isomerpages/nlb-IOHA2020/_registration/registration.md

 ** Student rates are applicate to full-time students.
 You are required to upload any official proof of student status, e.g. Student ID, official letter from university, etc, through the registration form.

-** ASEAN rates are applicable for residents within ASEAN.
+** ASEAN rates are applicable for residents within ASEAN – Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
 You are required to upload any official proof of residency, e.g. government-issued photo ID, residential lease, utility bill, bank statement, letter from the government, etc, through the registration form.

 <b>What is included in the registration fee</b>